Flood Efforts of City Government and Citizens

 What can my city officials do to help?

-If you would like additional information about special flood hazard areas, you may call the City of Kettering Engineering Department at 937-296-2436.
+If you would like additional information about special flood hazard areas, call the Engineering Department at 937-296-2436.

 A considerable amount of literature on flooding and flood protection has been compiled and is available at the Wilmington-Stroop Branch Library at 3980 Wilmington Pike (http://www.daytonmetrolibrary.org/locations/wilmington-stroop).